Skip to Content

 Uterine Fibroids During Pregnancy

 Fibroids during pregnancy is a concern for women.
-This is because small fibroids become bigger during pregnancy.
-Pregnant women are diagnosed with fibroids, for the first time, during a routine abdominal test.
+This is because some fibroids can grow during pregnancy.
+Pregnant women are diagnosed with fibroids, for the first time, during a routine ultrasound scan.

 What is uterine fibroid?

 Fibroids are benign growth that affects young women before menopause.
 They are found in the womb or uterus.
-It affects more than 171 million women worldwide.
+It is common.
 It is a common cause of excessive vaginal bleeding and failure to conceive in women.

 The cause of uterine fibroids is still not known.
 However, it is believed that genetic factors play a role.
 This is because fibroids are common in women whose mother or sister had the disease.

 Also, Uterine fibroids shrink in post menopause women with low estrogen level.
 It is widely accepted that estrogen plays a role in the growth of fibroids.
-Hence, use of medical drugs to reduce estrogen production.
-This involves the use of GnRH agonist, NSAIDs, and combined oral contraceptives.
+Hence, use of medical drugs to control symptoms or temporarily shrink fibroids (for example, GnRH agonist).
+NSAIDs mainly help pain, not shrinking fibroids.
 However, these drugs are for treatment of fibroids before pregnancy.

 Use of surgery is also an option before pregnancy.
 The procedure for removal of fibroids is myomectomy.
 You can learn more about fibroid from the guide.